32ericc/32ericc.github.io/README.md

 ## A website that displays a little about myself, made from everything I've gathered in the span of a month.
+![](https://github.com/32ericc/32ericc.github.io/blob/main/homepage-screenshot.png "Home page snapshot")

+## Launch 🚀
-![](https://github.com/32ericc/32ericc.github.io/blob/main/homepage-screenshot.png "Home page snapshot") You can launch the website by cloning the repository or with the link: https://32ericc.github.io/.
-Made suitable for newer devices and wider screens (mobile devices not compatible).
+You can launch the website by heading to [this link](https://32ericc.github.io/) or cloning the repository to your local machine and starting a local server.

+## Progress 👨‍💻
 Progress (because I didn't know how to commit changes to github):
 7/11/2023
 	-> made working horizontal scrolling